MrMelon54/gitea-release-attacher/README.md

         repo owner
 ```

+### Environment variables

+Setting any option using environment variables is supported.
+The environment variables have the scheme `GITEA_RELEASE_ATTACHER_*`.
+You can replace the the `*` with these values:

+* `INSTANCE`
+* `TOKEN`
+* `USER`
+* `REPO`
+* `PATH`
+* `FILENAME`
+* `REMOVE_OTHERS`

+They have the same effects as the corresponding command line options, but the command line options are preferred.

 ### CI/CD

-You can find a sample configuration that publishes the binary for this repository to the latest release at https://codeberg.org/qwerty287/gitea-release-attacher/src/branch/main/.woodpecker/build.yml#L9-L14.
+You can find a sample configuration that publishes the binary for this repository to the latest release at https://codeberg.org/qwerty287/gitea-release-attacher/src/branch/main/.woodpecker/build.yml#L9-L15.
 However, this does not use the `latest` file from the releases it published, instead it compiles it from source.

 ## Build